 Writing A Book Description

-Writing a book description is typically the final step for your manuscript to be published.
+Writing a book description is an important step when publishing your work.
 This carefully crafted paragraph that is true to your text and communicates your story in the best way can be challenging yet it is vital to marketing your book.
 Thus, the best answer for how to write a book description might just be to have someone else write it for you.

-Our copy editors craft book descriptions that sell, back cover text, and professional author biographies as well as provide you with five keywords to help optimize your book’s searchability and categorization.
-See this and our many other book publishing services.
+With our marketing copy service our copy editors craft book descriptions that sell, back cover texts that captivate, and professional author biographies.
+We also will provide you with five keywords to help optimize your book’s searchability and categorization.

 Schedule a time with us to discuss your options!